flanglet/kanzi-go/cpp/README.md

 ### Linux
 Just go to the Kanzi directory and run 'make'.
 The Makefile contains all the necessary targets. g++ is required.
-Tested successfully on Ubuntu 16 ang g++ 4.8.4.
+Tested successfully on Ubuntu 16 and g++ 4.8.4.